fotis3d/energy_meter/README.md

 BEWARE
 This is not a card that has anything ready to run.

-You will nedd to have the following already preconfigured
+You will need to have the following already preconfigured.

 1) Total Consumption Sensor
 2) Monthly Consumption Sensor